statsmodels/statsmodels/scikits/statsmodels/docs/source/sandbox.rst

 The following are helper functions for group statistics where groups are defined by a label array.
-The qualifying comments for the previous group apply similar apply also to this group of functions.
+The qualifying comments for the previous group apply also to this group of functions.

 .. autosummary::